Last modified: September 11th, 2022

 There are so many of these sites that I can’t even remember, lost to time.
 I recall one with a dark, painterly style, with a website that opened in a pop-up window (which blew my mind at the time).
 Another had an MS Paint pixelated style, with horse-like dragons that could have different numbers of legs or wings.
 Another had crystalline dragons that thrived on music.

-My favorite dragon adoption site, unquestionably, was Spectral Rhea, also known as Rainbow Dragon Den.
+My favorite dragon adoption site, unquestionably, was Spectral Rhea, also known as Rainbow Dragon Den, created by artist currently known as Pencilcat.
 I was always too intimidated to actually try and be an adopter – mind you, I was in middle school with zero social skills – but I visited this site constantly just to oogle at their list of adopted dragons and their brilliant elemental species cross-breeding chart.
 A hybrid between a water and fire dragon produced a smoke dragon!
+Several adoption sites has similar gimmicks to encourage breeding and thus interaction between community members.

 No, you had to engage in a sort of webpage-based roleplay: